L0neGamer/ekg/README.md

 > -with-rtsopts=-T

-The runtime overhead of @-T@ is very small so it's safe to always leave it enabled.
+The runtime overhead of `-T` is very small so it's safe to always leave it enabled.

 # JSON API